 You can configure the columns/fields related to OTX information to be displayed in the list and save your columns configuration to get back to it whenever you need it.
 See Configuring Columns for more information.

 Once you have made your selection, the Event list display will be updated to show only those events matching the IP Reputation criteria you specified, plus OTX pulse information, if you selected that option.

-In the Events main page, you can click the orange or blue OTX icon () to display the OTX IP Reputation information available for an event.
+In the Events main page, you can click the OTX icon to display the OTX IP Reputation information available for an event.
 This icon opens the AlienVault OTX page.